-Psychologists constantly strive for a better understanding of the mind and how to use this knowledge to help clients.
+Psychologists constantly strive for a better understanding of our thinking and how to use this knowledge to help clients.
 Their efforts have led to the development of various fields of psychology, each one dedicated to delivering the best service to clients and society in general.

 The term "psychology" is derived from the Greek words "psyche" meaning "breath, mind, soul, or principle of life" and "logos" meaning "word or reason."
 This is brought out in the simple definition of psychology given by the American Psychological Association (APA):